Henok-23/Photon/README.md

 flatpak run org.desktop.Photon
 ```

 Thats all to package and install it.
-If you run into any error or bug, don't panic just copy paste these readme, all files, and bugs to GPT and Claude and you will be able to resolve it!!
+If you run into any error or bug, don't panic just copy paste these readme, all files, and bugs to GPT or Claude and you will be able to resolve it!!